Endo10ma/book-list-app/README.md

 ---

 ## Live Demo
-Try it live here: [Horror Story Blog](https://book-list-app-zeta.vercel.app/)
+Try it live here: [Book List APP](https://book-list-app-zeta.vercel.app/)

 ##  How to Run This App Locally